eliezerBrasilian/eliezerBrasilian/README.md

-# Hello, I'm Eliezer - Full-Stack Developer 👋
+# Hello, I'm Eliezer - React-Native Developer 👋

 As a passionate Full-Stack Developer, I specialize in creating comprehensive solutions that encompass both front-end and back-end development.
 With expertise in JavaScript and C#, I build robust and elegant applications to meet modern business needs.